dimecoin/Clickpocalypse2Clicker/README.md

 # todos

-* Reserve quantity of scrolls should be used on normal encounters if any character is stunned.
-* Allow optional upgrade of [AP] Points Upgrades
 * Character skill upgrade logic could be tweaked to maximize certain skills first.
 * Smarter use of Spider Web scroll (don't spam if all enemies are already stuck).